 The Contributions, the Spin-Off and the Merger will also not be consummated unless there shall be no proposed legislation introduced in bill form and pending action in Congress which, if enacted into law, would have the effect of amending the Code so as to alter in any materially adverse respect any of the Federal income tax consequences described in the Private Letter Ruling (and/or the Tax Opinions) in respect of the Contributions, Spin-Off or Merger.
-On June 13, 1997, the House Ways and Means Committee voted to approve legislation, and on June 19, 1997, the Senate Finance Committee voted to approve similar legislation (together, the "Proposed Legislation") that if applicable to the Spin-Off and Merger would cause the Spin-Off to be taxable to New Ametek.
+On April 17, 1997, Senate Finance Committee Chairman William V. Roth Jr., Senate Finance Committee ranking Democrat Daniel Patrick Moynihan and House Ways and Means Committee Chairman Bill Archer introduced legislation (the "Proposed Legislation") that if applicable to the Spin-Off and Merger would cause the Spin-Off to be taxable to New Ametek.
 The Proposed Legislation would not apply to any distribution after April 16, 1997 if the distribution is (i) made pursuant to a written agreement which was (subject to customary conditions) binding on April 16, 1997 and at all times thereafter, (ii) described in a ruling request submitted to the IRS on or before April 16, 1997, or (iii) described on or before such date in a public announcement or in a filing with the Commission required solely by reason of the distribution (the "Transitional Relief").
-Since the Spin-Off and Merger would satisfy one or more of the requirements for

-Transitional Relief, the Proposed Legislation, if enacted in its present form, would not be applicable to the transactions.
+Since the Spin-Off and Merger would satisfy one or more of the requirements for Transitional Relief, the Proposed Legislation, if enacted in its present form, would not be applicable to the transactions.
 However, there can be no assurance that the Proposed Legislation would be enacted in its present form or that other legislation, materially adverse to the Contributions, the Spin-Off or the Merger and with different effective dates and/or transitional relief, would not be introduced or enacted after the date hereof.
 The introduction or enactment of legislation differing from the Proposed Legislation could delay or prevent consummation of the Contributions, the Spin-Off and the Merger.